Cognitive Behavioral Therapy (CBT)

 - Cognitive: Particular sets of thought or cognition frequently precede abuse (I need to escape, I can’t deal with this, I can deal with this if…and so on).
 These thoughts are often charged and have a sense of urgency.

 - Physical: Desire for relief from uncomfortable physical states such as withdrawal has been implicated as a frequent antecedent of drug abuse.
-While controversy surrounding the nature of physical withdrawal symptoms from substance dependence continues, anecdotally, abusers frequently report particular physical sensations as precursors to substance abuse (e.g., tingling in their stomachs, fatigue or difficulty concentrating)
+While the controversy surrounding the nature of physical withdrawal symptoms from substance dependence continues, anecdotally, abusers frequently report particular physical sensations as precursors to substance abuse (e.g., tingling in their stomachs, fatigue or difficulty concentrating)

 CBT for substance use disorders captures a broad range of behavioral treatments including those targeting learning processes, motivational barriers to improvement, and a variety of other issues.
 Overall, these interventions have demonstrated efficacy and may be combined with each other therapeutic modalities to provide more robust outcomes.